The Formation and Evolution of

 Confirmed Invited Speakers:

-Roberto Abraham (Univ Toronto) Evangelie Athanassoula (LAM) Judit Bakos (Instituto de Astrofisica de Canarias) Joss Bland-Hawthorn (Sydney Institute for Astronomy, University of Sydney) Frederic Bournaud (CEA-Saclay) Chris Brook (Universidad Autonoma de Madrid) Giovanni Carraro (European Southern Observatory) Simon Driver (University of Western Australia) Peter Erwin (MPE Garching) Filippo Fraternali (University of Bologna) Kambiz Fathi (Stockholm University) Sofia Feltzing (Lund Observatory) Annette Ferguson (Institute for Astronomy, University of Edinburgh) Ken Freeman (Australian National University) Marijn Franx (Leiden University) Carme Gallart (Instituto de Astrofisica de Canarias) Ortwin Gerhard (MPE) Dusan Keres (University of California-San Diego) Baerbel Koribalski (CSIRO, Australian Telescope National Facility) Elizabeth McGrath (Colby College) Heikki Salo (Univ Oulu) Sabastian Sanchez (UNAM) Adrianne Slyz (University of Oxford) Linda Tacconi (MPE) David Thilker (John Hopkins Univ) Patricia Tissera (Universidad Andres Bello) Piet van der Kruit (Kapteyn Astronomical Institute) Stijn Wuyts (MPE) Rosemary Wyse (Johns Hopkins Univ) Peter Yoachim (University of Washington)
+Roberto Abraham (Univ Toronto) Evangelie Athanassoula (LAM) Judit Bakos (Instituto de Astrofisica de Canarias) Joss Bland-Hawthorn (Sydney Institute for Astronomy, University of Sydney) Frederic Bournaud (CEA-Saclay) Chris Brook (Universidad Autonoma de Madrid) Giovanni Carraro (European Southern Observatory) Simon Driver (University of Western Australia) Peter Erwin (MPE Garching) Filippo Fraternali (University of Bologna) Sofia Feltzing (Lund Observatory) Marijn Franx (Leiden University) Filippo Fraternali (University of Bologna) Ken Freeman (Australian National University) Carme Gallart (Instituto de Astrofisica de Canarias) Ortwin Gerhard (MPE) Dusan Keres (University of California-San Diego) Baerbel Koribalski (CSIRO, Australian Telescope National Facility) Elizabeth McGrath (Colby College) Heikki Salo (Univ Oulu) Sabastian Sanchez (UNAM) Jerry Sellwood (Rutgers University) Adrianne Slyz (University of Oxford) Linda Tacconi (MPE) David Thilker (John Hopkins Univ) Patricia Tissera (Universidad Andres Bello) Piet van der Kruit (Kapteyn Astronomical Institute) Stijn Wuyts (MPE) Rosemary Wyse (Johns Hopkins Univ) Peter Yoachim (University of Washington)

 Scientific Organizing Committee: